radenkovic/cookbook/README.md

 You can try:

-`npx skafold from radenkovic/recipes react`
+`npx skf from radenkovic/recipes react`